-ED 494 Internship in the Elementary School (6-12)
+ED 494 Teacher Internship (6-12)

 Supervised full-time internship in an elementary school for one semester.
-Prerequisite: Completion of all required coursework and endorsements leading to recommendation for certification.
+Prerequisites: Completion of all required coursework and endorsements leading to recommendation for certification.
 Course fees apply.

 ED 495 Special Topics (1-3)

 Courses offered periodically on education topics announced by the faculty.
 May be repeated for credit.
 Prerequisite: Permission of instructor.